OpenFogStack/FBase/README.md

+# Configuration

+If the S3 connector is supposed to be used, AWS credentials must be set locally as described [here](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html).

 # How to run the tests

 For some of the tests, a running naming service is required.
 The naming service has to be started in debug mode and must add an initial node that equals us as configured in the FBase configuration files.
 The naming service address must configured in the different configuration files for each test individually.